Social Media and Your Health: The Harmful & Helpful

 The more time you spend on your phone, the more time is taken away from the things that are much better for you mentally and physically.
 Although there are some great advantages to social media, it does not compare to the benefits the activities listed above can give you.

-Help others with social media.
+Help others cultivate a healthier relationship with social media

 Sharing insightful information that could make someone's day a little brighter will give you a sense of purpose when using it.
 This goes back to considering why you use social media - are you trying to make people envious of your life?
 Or are you trying to put your skills to good use and help others?
 Think before you post!
 “How will this benefit me and others?”
 Putting some purpose behind what you post will change the way you use social media and make it more meaningful.